denyap/tester/sm1.md

-## This is SAM1
+## This is SM1
-There should not be sam 1
+There should not be sm 2, as there is only 1 sm